edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 * SCRAPER_INDEX_URL - The document index page URL.
 Overwrite for testing.
 Defaults to: http://gis.epa.ie/GetData/Download
 * SCRAPER_DOWNLOAD_URL - The download request submit URL.
 Overwrite for testing.
 Defaults to: http://gis.epa.ie/getdata/downloaddata
 * SCRAPER_MAX_DOCS - The maximum number of documents to request.
 Overwrite for testing.
 Defaults to nothing (i.e. request everything).
+* SCRAPER_START_IDX - The starting index (zero-based).
+Overwrite for testing or retrying a particular file.
+Defaults to 0 (i.e. start from the beginning).
 * SCRAPER_MAILBACK_MAILBOX - Mailback mailbox ID.
 Must be set.

 # Findings / Approach